Eastern Australia Trip. Day 3 : Sydney

 The court building looks newer than the barrack itself

-We had to skip The Mint and the Caroline Simpsons Library and Research Collection, 5 minutes walk from the barrack, as its opens only on weekday.
-Heard that the Mint is a must for any visit to Sydney, probably we can do that on the the next trip.. :P
+We had to skip The Mint and the Caroline Simpson Library and Research Collection, 5 minutes' walk from the barracks, as it opens only on weekdays.
+Heard that the Mint is a must for any visit to Sydney; probably we can do that on the next trip. :P

-About 10 minutes walked through the Domain park, we reached the New South Wales's Art Gallery.
-Another must-visit-site while in Sydney, it contained the collection of Australian, Aboriginal, European, Asian and contemporary art.
-The general admission to the gallery is free and its open daily.
-This gallery has opened to the public since 1882.
-I was therefore intrigued to the architecture of this old building once we stepped into the gallery.
+After about 10 minutes of walking through the Domain park, we reached the New South Wales Art Gallery.
+Another must-visit site while in Sydney, it contained the collection of Australian, Aboriginal, European, Asian, and contemporary art.
+The general admission to the gallery is free and it's open daily.
+This gallery has been open to the public since 1882.
+I was therefore intrigued by the architecture of this old building once we stepped into the gallery.

 Names of the sculptors appear on the northern half of the front